September 03, 2020 7 min read

 In general, the answer is yes, but it definitely depends on what kind of yogurt.
 Can dogs eat Greek yogurt?
 If it's unflavored, absolutely.
 Can dogs eat vanilla yogurt?
 Can dogs eat strawberry yogurt?
 Unfortunately the answer to both of those is that they likely contain too much sugar (or unhealthy and potentially toxic artificial sweeteners) to be good.
 If your dog is extra sensitive to lactose, though, even plain yogurt may be best to avoid.

 If you do want to give your dog flavored yogurt, instead of buying it, make your own with fresh fruits!
 A couple of our favorite candidates are strawberries and blueberries, which are healthy snacks on their own and make perfect additions to a bit of plain yogurt.
 You can either dice them up and sprinkle them in or blend them with yogurt and a bit of ice for a refreshing doggy smoothie.
+You can also pop them into an ice cube tray and freeze them for a treaty that's as crunchy as it is delicious!
 As long as you don't add any sugar or other problematic ingredients, yogurt and fruit is an awesome combo for dogs, especially on a sunny summer day.

 Either way, it's best to start with small amounts of yogurt and monitor your dog for digestive issues such as gas or diarrhea, to make sure that you're not causing your pup any discomfort.